Go to JCI Insight

 View: Text | PDF

-Research In-Press Preview Development Immunology Metabolism
+Research Article Development Immunology Metabolism

-CD38 expression by neonatal human naïve CD4+ T cells shapes their distinct metabolic and tolerogenic properties
+CD38 expression by neonatal human naive CD4+ T cells shapes their distinct metabolic and tolerogenic properties

 • Text